ibmresilient/resilient-community-apps/fn_google_cloud_scc/README.md

 Below are the default templates used which can be copied, modified and used with app_config's `soar_create_case_template`, `soar_update_case_template`, and `soar_close_case_template` settings to override the default templates.
+To see the fields available, checkout the output of the `Get Findings` function.
+There you will find all the fields that are made available to the poller when creating, updating, and closing findings.

 <details><summary>soar_create_case_template.jinja</summary>